Cash App Investing Review: Key Takeaways

 Mobile App

-As its name suggests, Cash App has a mobile app.
-Designed for both Apple and Android phones, it packs both investing and banking into one platform.
-The brokerage tools will be found on the home screen (tap on the Home icon in the bottom-left corner and then select stocks or bitcoin).
+As the name shows, Cash App has a mobile application for both Apple and Android.
+It merges banking and investing into one place.
+To access the brokerage tools, open the Home icon at the bottom-left and pick stocks or bitcoin.

-Here, we found a simple trade ticket with just three order types: market, custom, and auto.
-All three are market orders, so there’s really no advanced trading at all here.
-Graphs on the app are very simple with only one plot style (line) and zero tools.
-A chart cannot be rotated horizontally, and there are no numbers on the horizontal or vertical axis, which makes the app’s charts basically pointless.
+There’s a simple trade ticket with only three order types: market, custom, and auto.
+They are all basically market orders, so there’s no advanced trading.
+Charts are very basic with one line style and no tools.
+A chart can’t rotate horizontally, and there are no labels on the axes, so the charting function is barely helpful.

-On a security’s profile, there is a gift icon.
-Tap on this to send a stock shares or bitcoin to another Cash App user.
+On each asset’s page, there’s a gift icon.
+Tap it to send stock shares or bitcoin to another Cash App user.

 - Energy